makepad/makepad/README.md

 Live demo: https://makepad.github.io/makepad/

-This repo is for developing Makepad, a live Rust authoring tool for 2D vector design, shaders and animation.
+This repo is for developing Makepad, a live Rust authoring tool for webVR.
 The goal of the containing code is to be a Code Editor / UI kit for the Makepad application and will change without notice to suit that goal.
 The makepad application itself may be closed-sourced and sold, since we also have to feed our families.

 The vision is to build a livecoding / design hybrid program, where procedural design and code are fused in one environment.
 If you have missed 'learnable programming' please check this out: http://worrydream.com/LearnableProgramming/
 Makepad aims to fulfill (some) of these ideas using a completely from-scratch renderstack built on the GPU and Rust.
-The first goal of makepad will be to be an IDE for webVR that runs on your laptop, whilst generating/debugging wasm/webVR code that runs on standalone VR devices like the Oculus Quest.
+The first goal of makepad will be to be an IDE for webVR that runs natively on your laptop, whilst generating/debugging wasm/webVR code that runs on standalone VR devices like the Oculus Quest.

 However before we can make this awesome application, we need to build a UI stack.
 Making a live-code editor with all sorts of visual manipulation components just doesn't work in HTML.
 We tried.
 It also doesn't work in JS+WebGL.
 We tried.
 But now with Rust we are getting right performance figures (up to 200x HTML).
 And even with Wasm, its plenty fast.
 This new UI stack has a new way of building UI called 'dual immediate mode' and uses multi-platform shaders for styling that are compiled from Rust source via a proc macro.